Compassionate Oncology Services in Lufkin, Texas

 Lung cancer is the leading cause of cancer death and the second most common cancer among both men and women in the United States.
 However, screenings save lives.
 It is proven that cure rates for lung cancer increase significantly when detected early.

-CHI St. Luke’s Health-Memorial offers a low-dose CT lung cancer screening for longtime smokers who have a higher risk for the disease.
+St. Luke’s Health-Memorial offers a low-dose CT lung cancer screening for longtime smokers who have a higher risk for the disease.

 To determine if you have a high risk of developing lung cancer, answer these three questions: